thies/real-estate-semimar/README.md

 *The very first seminar on April 2nd, 2020*

-If you would like to present ot participate, please sign up for  [Registration form for participants and presenters](https://forms.gle/dEXQicjaLnHRB9Nr5)
+If you would like to present or participate, please sign up for  [Registration form for participants and presenters](https://forms.gle/dEXQicjaLnHRB9Nr5)

 ### Support or Contact